daniyalsaeed20/finance_manager/docs/features/authentication.md

 # Authentication Feature

 ## Overview
-The Authentication feature provides secure user authentication and session management for the barber and salon finance app.
+The Authentication feature provides secure user authentication and session management for the Quaestor personal finance app.
 It integrates with Firebase Authentication to provide email/password authentication, user session management, and secure data isolation between users.

 ## Key Components